 Proper car care is what it takes to keep your vehicle running forever!
 The purpose of these articles is to inspire drivers who may have skipped out on keeping an eye on their car’s condition.
 DriveSmart has a goal to become the car care center of information, by providing helpful everyday knowledge that is essential to smart and safe driving.
-When it comes to regular car maintenance check-ups , it is all to often forgotten.
-Whether it is because of hectic mornings or crazy evenings, it’s safe to say the checking the car’s condition is generally overlooked.
+Whether it would be tackling the uncertainty many have when it comes to a complete car detail, or the issues most commonly associated with a vehicle’s engine, DriveSmart’s Resource Center provides detailed information and solutions that any driver will definitely appreciate.

 The thing is, we don’t check the cars condition because we have this expectation of “if there is something wrong, the car will tell us” else something happens, like a: sound, vibration, or smell.
 Most will argue having a new car means there is no urgency to check-up with the vehicles condition, since its new (built to last) and not have supposed to have any problems in its current state.

 Maintaining a car can simply be broken down by staying on top of all the conditions it could experience.
 The last thing we want in our day, is to have our primary life line of commuting to have a break down on the side of the road (while on our way to something we planned for).
 The worst part is if it could have been avoided.
 So, we have a great idiom for the best complete car care.

 Check Your Six Vehicle Fluids!

 1. Engine Oil

 Maintaining your engine’s oil is a necessity, and its something everyone is well capable of doing.
 Although it may seem straight forward, people are still getting the process wrong and making silly mistakes that cause unnecessary damage to their vehicle’s engine.
 Proper oil maintenance can make an engine last a life time, so we’ll teach you how to check and change your oil.